Key Takeaways

 Spousal support and spousal maintenance in Texas

 Texas has specific requirements for awarding spousal maintenance.
 Unlike child support, spousal support isn’t automatic.
 The court considers the length of the marriage, each spouse’s earning capacity, and other factors.
-Disputes over whether maintenance should be awarded and how much extend the divorce timeline as both sides present evidence about income, expenses, and financial needs.
+Disputes over spousal maintenance can lengthen the divorce process.
+Both sides must present evidence of income, expenses and financial needs before the court decides about maintenance

 Court scheduling, local rules, and Texas courts’ dockets